 The next photo (at right) was actually the next day (on Day 110) as we departed Byng Inlet, but I thought it more appropriate to include it here to further showcase the beauty of the Gergaux Island Lighthouse.
 In my continuing love affair with lighthouses this one certainly ranks right up there with a beautiful rocky coast and classic beauty.
 The light is about 40 feet above the base, and at least basic living accommodations are in the attached structure.

-We arrived mid afternoon at Wright's Marina.
-They didn't have a slip with 50 amp hydro so they are letting us use two 30 amps unless someone arrives after us and needs one of the 30s.
+they are letting us use two 30 amps unless someone arrives after us and needs one of the 30s.
 However, the nice and cool air would suffice to cool us if we loose access to the air conditioners by dropping to one 30 amp so it is no big deal.
 We have seen many range lights used to guide ships in channels, but the modern system of buoy markings makes the range lights unnecessary for our daylight navigation.
 A series of range lights consisting of a lower front light and symbol, which when lined up with the rear light meant that you were in the channel, then at bends in the channel there would be another series of range lights to mark the turn and the new path to follow.
 These range lights are on land so obviously a turn will be made before grounding on land, and the fact that they are on land means that the do not have to be removed before the channel freezes over and then replaced in the Spring.

 At the marina we met Loopers from 4 other boats and decided to meet up for dinner.
 They had reserved the marina courtesy car with a driver to take them the half mile to the St. Amants Restaurant, which is above a small but well stocked Grocery.
 We followed a few minutes later, and we were all seated at a single long table (photo at right).
 There was a total of 9 people as one man was doing the Loop single handed.
 We were particularly interested in him since he was travelling in a trawler that was a couple of feet longer than Luck Us.
 He obviously had use of at least bow thrusters to aid in moving out and away from the dock (and the reverse on arrival at a marina), and he did take good advantage of the dock hands on departure.
 Upon departure, the Admiral stows our dock lines and fenders, but he would have had to use the autopilot to control the boat while he went below to do these same tasks.
 He obviously had a system that worked well for him, but we still were in awe given that we have two people doing the same tasks, and we seem to be very busy.